Jinntec/Fore/README.md

 ## Framework-agnostic

-Fore focuses on providing a stable processing engine for model-driven forms.
+Fore focuses on providing a stable processing engine for model-driven apps.
 Major premise for a longer-term solution is to stick closely to the features of the browser platform and avoid specific frameworks for the implementation.

 That said it's obvious that Fore does not provide a set of controls